astropy/astropy/docs/install.rst

 Development repository
 ^^^^^^^^^^^^^^^^^^^^^^

-The latest development version of Astropy can be cloned from github using this command::
+The latest development version of Astropy can be cloned from GitHub using this command::

    git clone --recursive git://github.com/astropy/astropy.git

 If you wish to participate in the development of Astropy, see :ref:`developer-docs`.
-This document covers only the basics necessary to install Astropy.
+This document covers only the basics necessary to installing Astropy.

-Building and Installing
+Building and installing
 -----------------------

 Astropy uses the Python built-in `distutils framework
 <http://docs.python.org/install/index.html>`_ for building and
-installing and requires the `setuptools`_ package.
+installing, and requires the `setuptools`_ package.

-If Numpy is not already installed in your Python environment, the astropy setup process will try to download and install it before continuing to install astropy.
+If Numpy is not already installed in your Python environment, the Astropy setup process will try to download and install it before continuing to install Astropy.

 To build and install Astropy (from the root of the source tree)::

     pip install .

-If you install in this way, if you make changes to the code, you will need to re-run the install command for changes to be reflected.
+If you install in this way and you make changes to the code, you'll need to re-run the install command for changes to be reflected.
 Alternatively, you can use::

     pip install -e .

-Which installs astropy in develop/editable mode, which means that changes in the code are immediately reflected in the installed version.
+Which installs Astropy in develop/editable mode, which means that changes in the code are immediately reflected in the installed version.

 Troubleshooting